SenseTecnic/arduino-lmic/README.md

 The name of this struct must always be `lmic_pins`, which is a special name recognized by the library.

-#### LoRa Nexus by Ideetron
-This board uses the following pin mapping:

-    const lmic_pinmap lmic_pins = {
-        .nss = 10,
-        .rxtx = LMIC_UNUSED_PIN,
-        .rst = LMIC_UNUSED_PIN, // hardwired to AtMega RESET
-        .dio = {4, 5, 7},
-    };

 Examples
 --------
 This library currently provides three examples:

- - `ttn-abp.ino` shows a basic transmission of a "Hello, world!" message using the LoRaWAN protocol.
+ - `ttn-abp-with-sensors.ino` shows a basic transmission of sensors data message     using the LoRaWAN protocol to the Things network backend.
 It contains some        frequency settings and encryption keys intended for use with The Things Network,  but these also correspond to the default settings of most gateways, so it should work with other networks and gateways as well.
 This example uses activation-by-personalization (ABP, preconfiguring a device address and encryption keys), and does not employ over-the-air